-In the previous post we had a look over keyword testing and covered some steps of the comparison we made.
+In the previous post we had a look over keyword testing that has a somewhat dubious reputation with QA consultants and covered some steps of the comparison we made.
 This I`d like to provide you with the test results we`ve got.

 Several charts below illustrate our findings regarding last week of experiment.
 One should also note tests were executed daily.